kcexn/kcexn.github.io.blog.dev/_posts/2019-01-25-Final-Year-Project.md

 on wireless communication."
 ---

-Over the course of the university year of 2018 I worked on my final year project.
 Other universities and other degrees will also call it the capstone project, or perhaps, an honours project.
 This was definitely one of the most educational work I did while I was at university.
 The project challenged me to develop research skills,